STRYD after 2000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 Users who require calibration

-The small number of you who do require calibration should look at this post (link to STRYD.com).
+The minority of you who do require calibration should look at this post (link to STRYD.com).

 Watches that over-ride calibration:

-Garmin, Suunto, Coros and V800 all have auto-calibration as an option
+Garmin, Suunto, Coros and Polar all have auto-calibration as an option

 The complication is that some watches have an auto-calibration function which applies a scaling factor to STRYD’s pace+distance calculations in order to match to the watch’s version of pace and distance that the watch obtains from GPS.
 On many watches that is not going to be super-accurate and that is why you generally want to force the watch to use STRYD Footpod as the source of pace and distance.
 This is what you would do for Garmin and the V800.